Revisiting Process versus Product Metrics: a Large Scale Analysis: RESULTS

 \begin{RQbox} \textbf{RQ 5:} Measured in terms of stasis, Are process metrics more/less static than code metrics, when measured at at-scale? \end{RQbox}

-In this research question, we try to find the reason behind difference in performance in models build using process and product data.
-Most models try to learn how to differentiate between two classes by learning the pattern in the training data and tries to identify similar patterns in the test data to predict.
-Throughout the life cycle of a project, different parts of the project is updated and changed as part of regular enhancements.
+In this research question, we try to find the reason behind the difference in performance in models built using process and product data.
+Most models try to learn how to differentiate between two classes by learning the pattern in the training data and tries to identify similar patterns in the test data to predict for defects.
+Throughout the life cycle of a project, different parts of the project are updated and changed as part of regular enhancements.
 This results in introduction of bugs and thus bug fixes for those defective changes.
 The metrics that we use to create the defect prediction models should be able to reflect those changes, so the model is able to identify the difference between defective and non-defective changes.
-This basically means if either process or product metrics can capture such differences, then the metric values for a file between release $ R $ and $R + 1$ should not be highly correlated.
+This means if either process or product metrics can capture such differences, then the metric values for a file between release $ R $ and $R + 1$ would not be highly correlated, and models built with such metrics will be able to better differentiating defective and non-defective change.